2023 Khakas head election: Background

 Communist Abakan City Council Member Valentin Konovalov won 44.81% and unexpectedly bested incumbent Head of the Republic of Khakassia Viktor Zimin, who took 32.42% of the vote, in September 2018.
 Prior to the second round all candidates, except Konovalov, withdrew, so in an unprecedented single-candidate election Valentin Konovalov was elected Head of the republic with 57.6%.
 At the age of 31, Konovalov also became one of the youngest governors in Russia.
 United Russia also lost its majority in the simultaneous Supreme Council election.

-Valentin Konovalov has been largely regarded as ineffective and inexperienced leader, as Khakassia's positions plummeted in socio-economical and governance ratings.
+Valentin Konovalov has been regarded as an ineffective and inexperienced leader.
 Konovalov's administration was rocked with scandals, including problems with housing and utilities and criminal cases against republican officials.
-So it was not surprising that rumours arose about Konovalov's early resignation.
+Rumours arose about Konovalov's early exit from office.
 Among potential variants of Konovalov's ouster was his election to the State Duma, as a result he was added to the CPRF party list for the 2021 Russian legislative election, where he was placed second in a regional group, that included Khakassia, Krasnoyarsk Krai and Tomsk Oblast.
-However, after the election the group received only one mandate which went to Krasnoyarsk businessman Ivan Babich.
+Ultimately, this never came to pass.
+After the election the CPRF received only one mandate in the regional group, which went to Krasnoyarsk businessman Ivan Babich.

 The top candidate to replace Valentin Konovalov as Head of Khakassia is rumoured to be State Duma member Sergey Sokol.
 Sokol, a former Rostec executive and high-ranking government official in Krasnoyarsk Krai and Irkutsk Oblast, had never lived in Khakassia, however in the 2021 elections he successfully stood as a candidate in Khakassia constituency.
 In 2022 Sergey Sokol also was elected as Secretary of the United Russia Regional Office in Khakassia.
+In April 2023 Sokol returned to Khakassia after serving in the Russian Armed Forces since autumn 2022, and on 20 April during his visit to Abakan United Russia general secretary Andrey Turchak endorsed Sokol for the upcoming head election.
+The same day Sokol publicly announced his decision to run, pitting a United Russia member against sitting governor for the first time since the early 2000s.

+On 21 August, Meduza reported that Sokol is likely to lose to incumbent Valentin Konovalov.
+United Russia's leadership have shifted from promoting Sokol as a veteran of the Russian Invasion of Ukraine, to an effective lobbyist, in an attempt to bolster his credentials.
+However, the Kremlin, in preparation for Sokol's loss, is planning to cancel the election citing “allegations of falsifications.”
+The Central Election Commission has already criticized the local election commission for misusing administrative resources in July.
+Sokol will reportedly be given a “compensatory post” and new elections, this time run by United Russia, will be held.
+However, Meduza's source in the Presidential office stated that the government would accept a Konovalov victory, only if it was by a "significant margin."

+Shortly after these allegations where levied, Sergey Sokol dropped out of the race on 2 September, citing "health problems."